The Elite Five: My Top Credit Cards Delivering Maximum Value

 - Hilton & Marriott gold status

-If you’re in a city or frequently travel to cities with Centurion lounges or Delta Sky Clubs, the lounge access alone can offset the annual fee, despite the sometimes crowded conditions feeling like Rockefeller center during the holidays.
+If you live in a city or frequently travel to cities with Centurion lounges the lounge access alone can offset the annual fee, despite the sometimes crowded conditions feeling like Rockefeller center during the holidays.
 I’ve also enjoyed the food options at the JFK and Las Vegas Centurion lounges, with the JFK lounge even featuring a cool “secret” speakeasy downstairs.
+On top of that the $200 airline and hotel credit add $400 of value right off the bat.

-For now, this card works well for me, but I’ll reassess its value once the annual fee hits.
+For now, this card works well for me and I’m confident it will remain a player in my starting lineup as long as I continue to travel frequently.
+However there are other premium travel cards worth considering like the Chase Sapphire Reserve especially as Chase builds out their own lounges.
 I do not recommend this card if you don’t travel as some of the non-travel perks, while nice, probably aren’t worth the annual fee.

 There you have it, the credit cards that round out my starting five.
 Remember, what works for me may not work for you, so consider your own lifestyle and financial situation when choosing your cards.
 As savvy investors, I encourage you to research companies like Visa, Mastercard, and American Express to determine if they’re worth investing in.
 Personally, I hold positions in both Visa and AMEX.
-Drop a comment below and share which cards round out your starting five or are simply in your wallet.
-Let’s keep the conversation going!
+Drop a comment below and let me know which cards round out your starting five!